THE WARD SYSTEM OF TOWN GOVERNMENT

 New York’s towns, all 932 of them, are the backbone of local government in our State.
 The town, for example, is the primary organizing element for elections and, in turn, political parties, which are built around the election district (towns in all counties except Monroe, Nassau and Suffolk establish and operate all election districts outside cities).
 Representative democracy is achieved in almost all of them through the system of electing town councilmen as at-large representatives.
 Towns of the first class (generally, towns with a population of 10,000 or more, or those towns with a smaller population that have chosen to become towns of the first class pursuant to sections 12 & 81 of the Town Law) usually elect a Town Supervisor and four town councilmen as the town legislative body, separate from other elective or appointive town offices such as clerk, justice and assessor.

 Unlike cities in New York, which show a mix of both at-large and ward-elected councilmen, only a handful of towns elect councilmen by ward.
-At last count, only eleven towns in New York use the ward system.
+At last count, fifteen towns in New York use the ward system.

 The ward system of electing town councilmen is authorized by sections 81 and 85 of the Town Law.
 A town of the first class may, upon the vote of the town board or upon a duly qualified petition, submit a proposition to the voters for establishing the ward system.
 If the voters approve the proposition, the county board of elections must divide the town into four wards and fix their boundaries.
 “So far as possible the division shall be so made that the number of voters in each ward shall be approximately equal” (Town Law §85 ).
 The ward system is deemed established only upon the date the county board of elections duly files a map “showing in detail the location of each ward and the boundaries thereof” (Town Law §85 ).
 Note that the voters may also decide on a proposition at the same election, whether to increase the number of councilmen from four to six, which if approved, would require drawing six wards.